Napbad/dream/docs/about/lang-reference.md

 }
 ```

-The above code defines a function named `add` that accepts two integer parameters `x` and `y` and returns their sum.
+The above code defines a function named `add` that accepts two IntegerNode parameters `x` and `y` and returns their sum.
 The code in the function body is executed when the function is called, and after execution, a value is returned according to the function's definition (if a return value is declared) or the function execution is ended (if no return value is declared).

 ### (VI) Return Statements
 - Use the `return` keyword to return a value from a function.
 If the function has a return value, the syntax is `return expression;` for example, `return x + y;`.
 If the function has no return value, only `return;` can be used to end the execution of the function and return the control flow to the function call location.